Aquaculture of Marine Species in Rhode Island Waters (250-RICR-40-00-1)

 7. “Biosecurity board” means the board, within the Coastal Resources Management Council (CRMC), established pursuant to R.I.
 Gen. Laws § 20-10-1.1 and charged with assisting and advising the CRMC in carrying out its role under the provisions of R.I.
 Gen. Laws Chapter 20-10.

 8. “Conditionally approved areas” means any shellfish grounds underlying waters examined and found fit for the taking of shellfish for human consumption on an intermittent basis, declared by the Director as conditionally approved waters pursuant to R.I.
 Gen. Laws §§ 20-8.1-3 and 20-8.1-4.
 Such classification may be subject to change as water quality conditions dictate.

 9. “Container” means any bag, sack, tote, conveyance, or other receptacle used for containing shellfish for holding or transporting.

-10. “CRMC” means the RI Coastal Resources Management Council.
+10. “CRMC” means the Rhode Island Coastal Resources Management Council.

 11. “Cultured crops” means aquatic or marine animals or plants:

 a.
 That are in the location, water column or artificial conditions specified in a valid aquaculture permit issued pursuant to R.I.
 Gen. Laws § 20-10-3 or that have been taken by the holder of such permit from the location, water column or artificial conditions specified in such permit, or,